git-ecosystem/git-credential-manager/docs/configuration.md

 If this option is not set, then the available authentication modes will be automatically detected.

-**Note:** This setting only applies to Bitbucket.org not Server or DC instances.
+**Note:** This setting only applies to Bitbucket.org, and not Server or DC instances.

 **Note:** This setting supports multiple values separated by commas.